NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/_index.md

 This course introduces you to programming and enables you to numerically solve simple economic models and perform basic data analysis.
 This will e.g. allow you to both visualize solutions, easily test assumptions with respect to functional forms and parameters, and consider more realistic models, which are solvable numerically but not algebraically.

 We will mostly use the **[Python](https://www.python.org/)** programming language, and focus on well-known  microeconomic and macroeconomic models from the core bachelor courses (Edgeworth, Koopman, Solow, AS-AD etc.).
-The course require you to get your hands dirty, programming is not a spectator sport.
+The course requires you to get your hands dirty, programming is not a spectator sport.

 All students attending the course will receive 6 months of free access to **[DataCamp](https://www.datacamp.com/home)**.
 In the first clases you will follow online courses at DataCamp to learn the basics of Python.
 For details, see the **[course plan](/course-plan/)**